Chart Color Schemes

 Donnybrook is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The latest Census evaluation of Donnybrook's dwelling structures showed 98.4% houses and 1.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 87.2% houses and 12.8% other dwellings.
+The dwelling structure in Donnybrook, as per the latest Census, consisted of 98.4% houses and 1.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Melbourne metro's 87.2% houses and 12.8% other dwellings.
 Home ownership in Donnybrook was at 4.8%, with mortgaged dwellings at 73.5% and rented ones at 21.7%.
-The median monthly mortgage repayment was $2,100, higher than Melbourne metro's $1,900.
-The median weekly rent figure in Donnybrook was $401, compared to Melbourne metro's $371.
-Nationally, Donnybrook's mortgage repayments were significantly higher at $2,100 compared to the Australian average of $1,863, while rents were exceeding the national figure of $375 at $401.
+The median monthly mortgage repayment in the area was $2,100, higher than Melbourne metro's average of $1,900.
+The median weekly rent figure in Donnybrook was recorded at $401, compared to Melbourne metro's $371.
+Nationally, Donnybrook's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing